WRTV: WRTV

-WRTV became the first television station in the Indianapolis market to launch its own website (theindychannel.com) in the late 1990s; it later became the first to offer a mobile website (6News OnTheGo) the following decade.
-In 1998, the station changed its on-air branding to "RTV6"; however, its newscasts were instead branded as 6 News until 2001 and again from 2006 to 2012.
+Sale to Scripps

 On October 3, 2011, The McGraw-Hill Companies announced that it would sell its seven-station broadcasting division, including WRTV, to the E. W. Scripps Company for $212 million.
 The sale received FCC approval on November 29, 2011, and was formally consummated on December 30.
 The deal made WRTV a sister station to Scripps flagship and adjacent-market ABC affiliate WCPO-TV in Cincinnati.

 In June 2012, WRTV opened a secondary facility at the studios of news/talk radio station WIBC (93.1 FM) in downtown Indianapolis; most of the station's newscasts are produced out of the Monument Circle studio, which underwent renovations to house production facilities.
 This resulted from a multi-year agreement with WIBC's owner Emmis Communications that was signed that April, in which WRTV also provides news content for WIBC with some staff appearing on both stations.

 In May 2014, Scripps announced that WRTV's North Meridian Street studios would begin handling the master control operations of the company's 19 television stations as early as July of that year, expanding upon an existing regional centralcasting hub built under McGraw-Hill ownership.
 The expanded operations created 10 new jobs.
 Scripps renewed ABC affiliations for WRTV and nine other stations through 2019 on December 10, 2014.

-On August 13, 2020, WRTV dropped its longtime "RTV6" moniker, and began branding itself as simply "WRTV: Working for You".
-Concurrent with the move, the station introduced a new logo; for the first time in WRTV's 71-year history, the station's analog/virtual channel number was not shown.
-The station's newscast was rebranded from RTV6 News to WRTV News.
-On the same date, WRTV updated to the latest Scripps standard graphics package.
+On August 13, 2020, as part of the transition to Scripps' then-new group-wide graphics package, WRTV dropped the long-time "RTV6" moniker and began to brand as simply "WRTV", with its newscasts accordingly rebranded from RTV6 News to WRTV News.

-In October 2025, E. W. Scripps Company announced it had agreed to sell WRTV for $83 million to Circle City Broadcasting, owner of WISH-TV and WNDY-TV.
+Sale to Circle City Broadcasting

+In October 2025, Scripps announced it had agreed to sell WRTV for $83 million to Circle City Broadcasting, owner of WISH-TV and WNDY-TV.
+The sale was approved on February 27, 2026, and completed on March 31, giving CCB ownership of three full-power television station licenses in Indianapolis.
+The FCC granted a waiver to its duopoly rules for the purchase, arguing that the sale would "advance the public interest".
+The new ownership moved to immediately merge WRTV into WISH, and began the process of laying off the majority of its employees that evening (with some of the employees receiving severance packages), all while they produced the station's final in-house newscasts.
+The extent of the layoffs were unclear, with meteorologist Todd Klaassen reporting that "essentially the entire staff" of the station had been laid off.
+The following day, WRTV's newscasts were replaced with WISH-produced programs.

+In combination with Tegna's sale to Nexstar Media Group the previous month, it further consolidated the "big four" network affiliates in the Indianapolis market under two different owners (with Nexstar controlling WTHR, WTTV, and Fox affiliate WXIN [channel 59], although Nexstar committed to divesting WTHR within two years of the sale's completion) and reduced the number of distinct news voices in the market.

+The sale also separated WRTV from KERO, KGTV, and KMGH, its longtime sister stations dating back to their ownership under Time-Life.